pnagasaikiran/notes/README.md

-# IT-Security
+# Security-Researcher

-My notepad about stuff related to IT-security, and specifically penetration testing.
-Stuff I have come across that I don't feel like googeling again.
+This is my notebook about stuff related to cybersecurity & penetration testing.

-I have used this book to try to write down how some things work, but at the same time I want to use it as a reference book to find commands and things I just can't remember.
-Therefore I have tried to create a TLDR section in the beginning of some chapters where I have copy-paste ready commands that are useful.
-And if you want to know more you can continue to read the rest of the chapter.
-This is my way of making the book a hybrid between the Red Team Field Manual and a standard introduction book to pentesting.
+I use u try to write down how some things work and not works , but at the same time I want to use a reference book to find commands and things I just can't remember.
+I have copy-paste ready commands that are useful to ready to use and practice.
+Simple and easy commands to make work easy and life beautiful.

-Also, this book is just a collection of stuff that is available on the interwebz.
-I am just a simple collector.
-I have tried to include a reference section to show where I found the technique.
-This book is my way of trying to give something back to the infosec community and I hope it can be useful to someone.
+Also, this notebook is just a collection of cyber-stuff that is available on the web.
+I am just a simple researcher.
+I have tried to include a reference section to show where I found some techniques its useful to use in pentesting.
+This notebook is trying to give something back to the infosec community and I hope it can be useful to someone.

 You can read this book on [https://xapax.gitbooks.io/security/content/](https://xapax.gitbooks.io/security/content/).
 If you feel like contributing, or just forking it, you can do that from its github repo here: [https://github.com/xapax/security](https://github.com/xapax/security).
 If you feel like this is a good start, but you want to add and remove things and just make it yours you can just fork it and do whatever you want with it.